Nate Weaver

 Tenfins Portal

 This project was a culmination of my entire degree at CU Boulder!
 Tenfins Portal is a hub for Flutter developers to connect, share projects, and create together.
-It was a collaboration with a significant team, where I took on a the role as team lead focused for our AI and channels APIs.
+It was a collaboration with a significant team, where I took on a role as a team lead for our AI and channels APIs.
 The main scope of the project is a messaging and channels system built on a GoLang backend, talking to a PostgreSQL database, and we focused heavily on scalability and maintainability throughout its development.
 From this, we were able to create a product built on GCP, using Kubernetes to scale the application, and containers deployed to maintain all AI services we built.
 While our project had very loose leadership from our sponsor, which was a challenge, it allowed me to take the project by the reigns and learn the things I wanted to, as well as step into a leadership role within the team.
-Not only was I able to improve my comfortability with delegating work and responsibilities, but I was also able to learn a lot technically, from tools like Typescript to Kubernetes.
+Not only was I able to improve my comfortability with delegating work and responsibilities, but I was also able to learn a lot technically, from languages like Typescript to tools like Kubernetes.
 This was a great project to finish my degree with, and I am proud of the work we were able to accomplish despite the challenges we faced!

 NCAA to NBA player analysis